Zenith-Program/PayloadOS/README.md

 # NASA Student Launch Payload – Teensy 4.1 Flight Software

 This repository contains the embedded flight software for the FAMU-FSU College of Engineering's **2024-2025 NASA Student Launch Competition** payload experiment.
 The project was developed using [PlatformIO](https://platformio.org/) and written for the **Teensy 4.1** microcontroller.
-It encompasses flight tracking algorithims, sensor integration, data logging, VHF APRS messaging, hardware in the loop testing, and a command line interface.
+It encompasses flight tracking algorithims, sensor integration, data logging, VHF APRS messaging, software in the loop testing, and a command line interface.

 ## Overview